0xBoji/180DaysOfRust/README.md

 ## 180 Days of Rust Exploration
-My name is Pich Tran aka 0xBoji, this is mine Rust journey Welcome to the "180 Days of Rust Exploration" Repository!
-This repository serves as a comprehensive archive chronicling the 180-day journey of an individual committed to exploring the fascinating world of Rust programming language.
-Whether you are a novice or a seasoned developer, this repository offers a wealth of resources to enhance your Rust proficiency.
+My name is Pich Tran aka 0xBoji, This repository is mine 180-day journey of an individual committed to exploring the fascinating world of Rust programming language.
+Whether you are a novice or a seasoned developer, this repository offers a

 # 🔍 Explore In-Depth Articles
 Dive into a rich collection of in-depth articles covering a broad spectrum of Rust-related topics.
 From fundamental concepts and syntax to advanced features and real-world applications, each article is meticulously written to provide valuable insights and actionable knowledge.